SS Andrea Doria: Collision course

 As the two ships approached each other in failing light at a combined speed of 40 kn, each was aware of the presence of another ship only through radar.
 Compounding this, they apparently misinterpreted each other's course, and made no initial radio communication.

 The original inquiry established that in the critical minutes before the collision, Andrea Doria gradually steered south, to her left, attempting a starboard-to-starboard passing, while Stockholm also turned about 20° southward, to its right, an action intended to widen the clearance of a port-to-port passing, but instead put the two vessels on a direct collision course.
 As a result of the extremely thick fog that enveloped Andrea Doria as the ships approached each other, the two were quite close by the time visual contact was established.
-By then, the crews realized that they were headed straight into one-another; in spite of their last-minute evasion maneuvers they could not avoid the ramming.
+By then, the crews realized that they were headed straight into one another; in spite of their last-minute evasion maneuvers they could not avoid ramming.

 In the last moments before impact, Stockholm turned hard to starboard (right) and was in the process of reversing her propellers, attempting to stop.
 Andrea Doria, remaining at her cruising speed of almost 22 kn engaged in a hard turn to port (left), her captain hoping to outrun the collision.
 Around 11:10 p.m., the two ships collided, Stockholm T-boning the starboard side of Andrea Doria.